-3.4 Experimental procedure
+150 3.4 Experimental procedure

-Since all parts of the apparatus can be controlled separately, different modes of basin evolution can be tested, such as pure extension without tilting, pure uplift of the flanks without extension and combined motion of graben and flanks.
-In the experiment with combined modes (Exp.
-3, 6 and 7), extension and tilting was applied simultaneously.
-This procedure such as pure basal extension, pure tilting of the flanks and simultaneous basal extension and tilting (Tab.
+Since all parts of the apparatus can be controlled separately, different modes of basin evolution can be tested, such as pure basal extension, pure tilting of the flanks and simultaneous basal extension and tilting (Tab.
+2).
+The latter scenario refers to the geological condition that in most rift basins salt was deposited during or after an initial rifting phase (Tab.
 1).
-The latter scenario refers to the geological condition that in most rift basins salt was deposited during or after an initial rifting phase (Tab.
-A1).

 Hence, it can be assumed that early post-salt history is characterized by thermal sag basin subsidence accompanied by additional post-salt rifting.

-In a first series of experiments (E1, T1, ET1Eb, Tb, ETb), no silicone layer was included in order to present benchmark experiments for the displacement and strain patterns of the basal parts and to better illustrate the effects of the viscous layer in subsequent experiments.
-In experiments including a silicone layer (E2, T2, ET2, ETS1Ev, Tv, ETv, ETSv), the silicone layer was covered by a pre-kinematic an even, ~ 3 mm thick layer of granular material (bulk density = ~ 850 kg m-3) prior to onset of deformation ('pre-kinematic layer').
-In experiments in which basal extension was applied, the central graben block (Fig. 2) was pulled down with a rate of $v_e = 1$ mm h-1 to a max. vertical displacement of $d_e = 20$ mm (Tab.
-1).
-This downward pull pushed the graben flanks outward up to max. horizontal extensional displacement of $d_t = 20$ mm at the outer edges of the flanks (Tab.
-1).
-This caused a parabolic bending of the flanking plates resulting in a max. tilting angle of $\alpha = 5^{\circ}$ at the margins of the
+In a first series of experiments ('brittle-only experiments': Eb, Tb, ETb), no silicone layer was included in order to present benchmark experiments for the displacement patterns of the basal parts and to better illustrate the effects of the viscous layer in subsequent experiments.
+In experiments including a silicone layer ('brittle-viscous experiments': Ev, Tv, ETv, ETSv), the silicone layer was covered by an even, ~ 3 mm thick layer of granular material (bulk density = ~ 850 kg m-3) prior to onset of

+- 160 deformation ('pre-kinematic layer').
+In experiments in which basal extension was applied, the central graben block (Fig. 2) was pulled down with a rate of $v_e = 1 \text{ mm h}^{-1}$ to a max. vertical displacement of $d_e = 20 \text{ mm}$ (Tab.
+2).
+This downward pull pushed the graben flanks outward up to max. horizontal extensional displacement of 12 mm per side.
+In experiments with tilting, both flanks were uplifted with a rate of $v_t = 1 \text{ mm h}^{-1}$ to a max. vertical displacement of $d_t = 20 \text{ mm}$ at the outer edges of the flanks (Tab.
+2).
+This caused a parabolic bending of the flanking plates resulting in a max. tilting angle of $\alpha = 5^{\circ}$ at the margins of the - 165 silicone basin and a tilting of $\sim 1.5^{\circ}$ on average across the entire flank.
+In experiments with a viscous layer, the syn-extensional or syn-tilting phase was followed by a phase in which we continued to monitor the surface deformation resulting from ongoing flow of the silicone (T{post} ; Tab.
+2).
+Note that T{post} in exp.
+Tv is shorter than in the other experiments due to the lack of data in this experiment.